 The Welsh Government said: 'There is also the question of the responsibility for recommending the appointments of Lord Lieutenants.
-Currently, this is a UK Government function, although the administrative work in relation to these appointments, and to Lord Lieutenants' budgets, is undertaken by Welsh Government officials.
+Currently, this is a UK Government function, although the administrative work in relation to these appointments, and to Lords Lieutenants' budgets, is undertaken by Welsh Government officials.
 These arrangements appear to the Welsh Government to be outdated now that the First Minister of Wales is both a Crown appointee and Privy Counsellor, able to make recommendations to Her Majesty in his own right.'

-- 7.6.2 In Scotland, the First Minister's recommendation is conveyed directly to the Prime Minister to make to the Queen.
-There seems to be no clear reason why Wales has an additional step. - 7.6.3 We suggest there is a case for greater transparency in the appointment process, with recommendations for appointments being devolved while continuing to agreedbe agreed by the two Governments.
+- 7.5.2 In Scotland, the First Minister's recommendation is conveyed directly to the Prime Minister to make to the Queen.
+There seems to be no clear reason why Wales has an additional step. - 7.5.3 We suggest there is a case for greater transparency in the appointment process, with recommendations for appointments being devolved while continuing to be agreed by the two Governments.

-R.64 \we recommend that Tthe First Minister should be able to commend any recommendation for a Lord Lieutenancy direct to the Prime Minister responsibility for recommending the appointments of Lords Lieutenant should be formally agreed between the two Governments;
+R.61 The First Minister should be able to make-commend any a recommendation for a Lord Lieutenancy directly to the Prime Minister;

-7.7 EQUAL OPPORTUNITIES
+7.6 EQUAL OPPORTUNITIES

-- 7.7.1 Equality {of opportunity} is largely non-devolved.
+- 7.6.1 Equality of opportunity is a subject which is largely non-devolved.
 The Equality Act 2010 provides a comprehensive legal framework in relation to discrimination on the basis of specified protected characteristics.
-There are a few exceptions to the non-devolved nature of the Equality Act: - the power for Welsh Ministers to prescribe specific equality duties for public bodies in Wales (in devolved public services.
-The equality duty comprises a General Duty which applies equally across Great Britain, and specific duties (regulations) which areapply to devolved); services; and - and-the socio-economic duty in the devolved public sector which requires public authorities to have due regard to reducing the inequalities of outcome from socio-economic disadvantage.
+There are a few exceptions to the non-devolved nature of the Equality Act: - the power for Welsh Ministers to prescribe specific equality duties for public bodies in Wales in devolved public services.
+The equality duty comprises a General Duty which applies equally across Great Britain, and specific duties (regulations) which apply to devolved services; and - the socio-economic duty in the devolved public sector which requires public authorities to have due regard to reducing the inequalities of outcome as a result of from socio-economic disadvantage.